chenglou/react-chosen/README.md

 Please refer to [Chosen](http://harvesthq.github.io/chosen/)'s API.
 It's pretty much the same, except:

 - Every Chosen option employs camelCase, e.g. disable_search_threshold -> disableSearchThreshold.
 - **Bonus!** No need to trigger the random `.trigger("liszt:updated")` for syncing Chosen with the default select.
-Just pass a `value` property to the component and it'll sync after every component update.
+Just pass a `value` property to the component and it'll auto sync upon update.
 If you creep up and change the select value under the hood using jQuery, you'll still have to manually do `mySelect.val(myValue).trigger("liszt:updated")`.
 - This README is longer than the source code, go check it out.

 **Example**